Become A Precinct Captain

 I don’t know what to do.

-Bonneville County Central Committee will host precinct training classes where we will show you how to do a great job.
+Bonneville County Central Committee hosts precinct training classes where we will show you how to do a great job.
 All you need is a few hours a month, and your open, friendly personality.

 How do I become a Precinct Captain?

-Precinct Captains are either elected within their precinct during a general primary election, held in May on even numbered years; or appointed during the interim.
-Either way you start out by volunteering.
-Use the form below to let us know of your interest to help.
+Precinct Captains are either elected within their precinct during a general primary election, held in May on even-numbered years; or appointed during the interim.
+Either way, you start out by volunteering.
+Please email email@example.com to learn more.